 If you want to work as a general contractor in Nevada, a license is mandatory.
 The type of license you’ll need and the costs associated with your license application will vary based on different factors, such as the type of projects you work on and the size of your business.

 To get your Nevada contractor’s license, start by submitting an application to the Nevada State Contractors Board.
-License requirements are fairly extensive in this state, including professional experience, financial statements, passing scores on two exams, and a surety bond for your business.
+License requirements are fairly extensive in this state, including professional experience, financial statements, passing scores on two exams and a surety bond for your business.

 If that sounds a little overwhelming, don’t worry — we’ll break it down for you step by step.
 In this helpful guide to getting a contractor’s license in Nevada, you’ll find out more about:

-- Different license classifications for Nevada contractors
+- Insurance requirements for Nevada general contractors

 Who needs a general contractor license in Nevada?

 The Nevada State Contractors Board requires “all businesses or individuals who construct or alter any building, highway, road, parking facility, railroad, excavation, or other structure” to have a license.
 This includes subcontractors and specialty contractors.

 Getting a license is essential if you’re a contractor in this state.
 If you’re found working without a contractor’s license in Nevada, you can be charged with a crime punishable by fines and jail time.